prikhi/pencil/docs/source/reference/behaviours.rst

 DomContent
 ----------

-This behaviour populate child DOM nodes into the target object.
+This behaviour populates the target object with a child DOM node.

 Target object
 ^^^^^^^^^^^^^

-All objects
+Any object.

 XML Syntax
 ^^^^^^^^^^